joeisdone/joeisdone.github.io/testimony.md

 Through “[White Fragility](https://www.theatlantic.com/ideas/archive/2020/07/dehumanizing-condescension-white-fragility/614146/?utm_source=feed),” we are being asked to repent for the sins of our ancestors, an original sin we can never cleanse ourselves of, not even in death (as even [gravesites are desecrated](https://www.nbc12.com/2020/07/02/georgia-confederate-cemetery-vandalized/)).
 We are being asked to live a continuous life of repentance that will never result in forgiveness.

 Furthermore, the mass corporations and Democrats have proven they would rather defer to a regime that has forced imprisonment, used child slavery, and forced abortion.
 [Joe Biden refuses to call China an opponent](https://thefederalist.com/2020/09/18/watch-joe-biden-refuses-to-call-china-an-opponent/).
-Sports organizations, but [forbids “Free Hong Kong” on its customized apparel](https://www.voanews.com/east-asia-pacific/voa-news-china/nba-halts-personalizing-apparel-following-freehongkong-controversy).
+Sports organizations are all-in with BLM, but [forbids “Free Hong Kong” on its customized apparel](https://www.voanews.com/east-asia-pacific/voa-news-china/nba-halts-personalizing-apparel-following-freehongkong-controversy).

 ## Pursuit of Happiness